Emergency Alert System

 To opt out: After entering your cell phone number and service provider, select "delete" from the drop-down menu.

-NMC will send a test message at noon EST on the first Monday of each month.
+NMC will send a test message on the first Monday of each month.
 If you have opted in to receive messages and do not receive a test, check your NMC Self Service account, or contact the NMC Help Desk (231-995-3020).

 In order to minimize the out-of-pocket expense for NMC alert users, NMC will only issue emergency alert messages and limited test messages across this service.
 Please review your cell phone service plan to determine if you are enrolled in SMS text messaging; NMC will not be responsible for any additional charges incurred from enrolling in this service.